-This list of side effects is important for you to be aware of; however, it is also important to remember that not all side effects happen to all people.
-Many of these less serious side effects will improve over the first few days of taking the medications.
+It is important to be aware of the side effects however, it is also important to remember that not all side effects occur in everyone.
+Many of the less serious side effects will improve over the first few days of taking the medication.

 - Dry mouth

 - Hangover effect too sleepy in the morning

 - Blurred vision

 - Urinary retention

+- Drowsiness